arslanawandev/php-qrcode-main/README.md

 echo '<img src="'.(new QRCode)->render($data).'" alt="QR Code" />';
 ```

-Wait, what was that?
-Please again, slower!
-See [Advanced usage](https://php-qrcode.readthedocs.io/en/main/Usage-Advanced-usage.html) in the manual.
-Also, have a look [in the examples folder](https://github.com/chillerlan/php-qrcode/tree/main/examples) for some more usage examples.

 <p align="center">
 	<img alt="QR codes are awesome!" style="width: auto; height: 530px;" src="https://raw.githubusercontent.com/chillerlan/php-qrcode/main/.github/images/example.svg">